 Welcome to my books page.
-I have now written three books with the third Mad About The House, 101 Interior Design Answers to be published in March 2020.
+I have now written four books with a fifth to be published in March 2023.

 The first, Shades of Grey, was re-issued in August 2019 and has sold nearly 20,000 copies.
 It was translated in French, German and Italian and described by The Washington Post as “the perfect gift for subscribers to Architectural Digest and The Economist”.

 My second, Mad About The House; how to decorate your home with style, came out in March 2018 and is currently on its seventh reprint.
 This was not just intended as the book of the blog but also to break the coffee table book mould.
 Coffee table books are often things of beauty but no-one seems to bother with the words.
 Having written 40,000 of them I was determined that people would want to read them.
 So, much to the consternation of my publisher, Pavilion, I asked for it to be illustrated.
 The reasons for this were twofold; 1) the images date so quickly and I didn’t want people to be put off by photographs that either weren’t to their taste or felt unfashionable and 2) I wanted everyone to read the words and interpret them according to their own tastes and budget rather than publishing a photograph and suggesting that that was the correct and only way to do something.

 This was followed by Mad About the House: 101 Interior Design Answers, filled with practical advice to solve all your decorating dilemmas of Who?
 What?
 When?
 Where?
 Why?
 How?
 And When?; and then Mad About The House: Planner, described by Elle Decoration as “the ultimate hybrid of notepad, decorating bible and little black book”.

 - ‘Written in a likeable and approachable way, it’s an easy read, as well as a useful resource’ * The Resident *